What is required for a hemoglobin A1c measurement to be clinically valid?

 Learning Objectives

-• Identify hematologic and clinical factors that can invalidate HbA1c measurements.
+• Define and assess the factors that influence the validity of HbA1c measurements.

 About the Presenter